How to Generate Multi-file EHR Datasets for 1000 patients with exact distributions

 The platform then generates synthetic EHR datasets that:

-• You can even configure dependent or conditional distributions.
-For ex. if you want a higher prevelance of diabetes in an older male age groups
+- You can even configure dependent or conditional distributions.
+For example, you can set a higher prevalence of diabetes in older male age groups.

 In practice, teams often use Synthea datasets for early experiments and then switch to real-seeded synthetic EHR datasets when they need higher realism and closer alignment with production data.